abayo-luc/abayo-luc/README.md

 Currently contributing to engineering efforts at One Acre Fund, where I enjoy the combination of product thinking and technical execution.
 I value simplicity, ownership, and building things that work.

-Beyond code, I’m driven by a bigger mission: to build tools that solve real problems, empower my community, and grow into a leader who doesn’t just manage but inspires.
+Beyond code, I’m driven by a bigger mission: to build tools that solve real problems, empower communities, and grow into a leader who doesn’t just manage but inspires.

 ## Key Interests:
 - [x] Scalable software architecture